APTrust/preserv-docs/docs/testing.md

 Note the the integration test suite implicitly runs the unit tests.
 Also note that the `&&` will prevent the end-to-end tests from running if the integration tests fail.

-## Interactive Tests
+## Interactive Tests with DART 3

 `./scripts/test.rb interactive` will not run any automated tests, but will spin up a whole APTrust environment on which you can run manual tests.
 The environment includes Minio, NSQ, Redis, and Registry.

-This option is useful in cases where you want to test a fix for a bag that failed ingest on a live system due to an error.
+This option is useful to manually test ingests, restorations and deletions.
+It's also handy in cases where you want to test a fix for a bag that failed ingest on a live system due to an error.
 Did your fix work?
 Try this:

 1. Download the failed bag from the depositor's receiving bucket.
 2. Run `./scripts/test.rb interactive`